KayleBrown/WakeOnLan/README.md

 2. Open the project in your preferred C++ development environment.

-3. Modify the `wakeOnLAN` function in the `wakeOnLAN.cpp` file to set the target PC's MAC address:
+3. Modify the `main` function in the `wakeOnLAN.cpp` file to set the target PC's MAC address:

     ```cpp
     // Replace "00:11:22:33:44:55" with the target PC's MAC address